Undergraduate Scholarships

 Give to the Cossette Family Scholarship

 The Cossette Family Scholarship was established in loving memory of Thomas Clayton Cossette who passed away on April 21, 2019.
 Tom was always a Golden Gopher fan, and the family has many fond memories of tailgating at Gopher football games together.
 He was an engineer at heart, known as someone who could literally fix or build anything.
 Tom is remembered as a loving husband and father, and he is credited with inspiring and encouraging his daughter Betsy to become an engineer.
-Betsy earned her undergraduate degree in Chemical Engineering from the University of Minnesota in 2010.
-Betsy with the support of her family has established the Cossette Family Scholarship to help students pursue their academic goals through the Department of Chemical Engineering and Materials Science.
+Betsy earned her undergraduate degree in chemical engineering from the University of Minnesota in 2010.
+Betsy, with the support of her family, has established the Cossette Family Scholarship to help students pursue their academic goals through CEMS.
 The scholarship is intended to support students pursuing a career in cancer research or treatment, medical research, medical technology, and/or medicine.
 The family's hope is that future medical advances will allow people living with cancer and other chronic illnesses to win their battles and enjoy longer, healthier lives.
 It is a pleasure to support the younger generations in this endeavor.

 +